Peter Pitchlynn: Career

 Pitchlynn was well educated in both Choctaw and European-American culture.
 He began working on ways to improve Choctaw life.
 He worked to ban the sale of alcohol in Choctaw territory.
 Believing that education was important, he persuaded the National Council to found the Choctaw Academy, located in Blue Springs, Scott County, Kentucky in 1825.
 It sometimes accepted students of other American Indian tribes as well as Choctaw, such as Omaha and Sioux boys.
 Pitchlynn stayed closely involved with the school, receiving quarterly reports.

 In 1830 Pitchlynn was elected to the National Council of Choctaw.
 Because of his education, he served as an interpreter and effective liaison between the Choctaw and the US federal government.
 He moved with the Choctaw to Indian Territory in the 1830s, where they resettled.
+Pitchlynn settled his family on the Mountain Fork river, near Eagletown, in present day McCurtain County.
 Pitchlynn's widowed mother, Sophia Folsom Pitchlynn, moved with her son.
 After her death, she was buried there, and hers is the oldest known grave in Oklahoma.

+While Pitchlynn originally inherited slaves from his father, unlike other Choctaw slaveholders like Robert M. Jones, he felt an indifference towards the institution.
+Following the Emancipation Proclamation in 1863, he willingly cast it aside without protest.

 English author Charles Dickens was touring the United States when he met Pitchlynn on a steamboat on the Ohio River.
 He described the Choctaw leader at length:

 In 1840 the Council appointed Pitchlynn as a teacher and superintendent of the Choctaw Academy.
-The following year, they decided to relocate the school to the Choctaw Nation (located in Indian Territory.)
+The following year, they decided to relocate the school to the Choctaw Nation (located in Indian Territory).
 Pitchlynn's correspondence shows they were also discussing the need for a girls' school.

 Pitchlynn continued to take on more responsibilities for the Nation; in 1845 he was appointed as the Choctaw Delegate to Washington, DC to represent the nation there.
 That year both the Choctaw and Cherokee proposed to the US Congress that their respective nations should be recognized as independent United States territories, but this was not supported.
 In 1847, he helped arrange the removal of further Choctaw from Mississippi to the Choctaw Nation by steamboat.